19hours/sg-statutes/Acts/Infectious Diseases Act.md

 “Director” means the Director of Medical Services and includes a Deputy Director of Medical Services;

-“Director-General” means the Director-General of the Public Health appointed under section 3(1) of the Environmental Public Health Act (Cap.95);
+“Director-General” means the Director-General of the Public Health appointed under section 3(1) of the Environmental Public Health Act (Cap.
+95);

 “Health Officer” means a Health Officer appointed by the Director-General or the Director under section 4;